 - Group therapy.
 Participating in small group counseling sessions can be a source of peer support and encouragement, as fellow clients in recovery share their own experiences and struggles

 - Medication assisted treatment.
 Naltrexone has been shown to help someone in the early months of alcohol addiction recovery by reducing alcohol cravings

 - Addiction education and relapse prevention planning.
 Gaining an understanding of how alcohol impacts the brain and leads to chemical dependency is essential in helping to deter relapse.
 Making a thorough relapse prevention plan is critical in identifying potential triggers and making a plan to manage them

 - 12 step or other recovery meetings.
 Social support is an intrinsic component in recovery, so active participation in a recovery community is a useful element in treatment

 - Other therapies that compliment psychotherapy.
 These might include experiential activities such as yoga class, meditation, journaling, art therapy, massage therapy, and acupuncture.

 Golf Drug Rehab Will Guide You Through Alcohol Detox and Withdrawal

 Golf Drug Rehab is an elite alcohol and drug rehabilitation program in Southern California.
-Situated in a spectacular coastal community, this luxury rehab offers the highest caliber medical detox team and treatment specialists for individuals with an alcohol use disorder.
-The rehab program begins with medical detox and is followed by multi-layered therapeutic interventions featuring the most up-to-date addiction treatment methods.
+Situated in a spectacular coastal community, this luxury rehab offers the highest caliber detox team and treatment specialists for individuals with an alcohol use disorder.
+The rehab program begins with detox and is followed by multi-layered therapeutic interventions featuring the most up-to-date addiction treatment methods.
 As part of the rehab programming, our clients will enjoy some recreational therapy with access to three outstanding local golf courses.
 For more information about this premier treatment program, please contact Golf Drug Rehab today at (877) 958-5320